 Ok, you made it.
 We're at the very final step now.
 This is, by far, the most subjective question the interviewer will ask him/herself.
-Consultants often refer to it as the "airport test," in which the interviewer asks themselves: if I was stuck in an airport with this person for three hours, would I be excited about that?
-It's a nice way of asking very simple question: "Do I want to be around you?"
+Consultants often refer to it as the airport test and it's a simple question they ask themselves: if I was stuck in an airport with this person for three hours, would I be excited about that?
+It's a nice way of asking a very simple question: "Do I want to be around you?"

 For an airport test deep dive, check out this RocketBlocks mini lesson with our Founder on why the airport test is so commonly applied.